EstebanMqz/EstebanMqz/README.md

 He is currently enrolled in courses to certificate as an [`Azure Data Scientist Associate`](https://learn.microsoft.com/en-us/certifications/azure-data-scientist/)<br>
 & [`Tableau Desktop Specialist`](https://www.tableau.com/learn/certification/desktop-specialist) to further develop his skills as a <b>Data Scientist & Data Analyst.</b>

-Nevertheless, a solid background in Statistics & Mathematics and his values could also be valuable assets for him. <br>
+Nevertheless, a solid background in Statistics & Mathematics and his values are other valuable assets for him as well. <br>
 He knows that <u><b><i>humanity</i></b></u> should strive to learn the most from every key aspect from their roles in life.<br>

 <br>